carolinaisslaying/geonet/README.md

 A Node.js API wrapper for GeoNet — Aotearoa New Zealand's geological hazard monitoring system.

-> **Note**: This wrapper has been independently developed by Carolina Mitchell and is not officially affiliated with GeoNet or GNS Science.
+> **Note**: This wrapper has been independently developed by Carolina Mitchell and is not officially affiliated with GeoNet or Earth Sciences New Zealand (formerly GNS Science).

 ## Installation